amirfounder/ml-studies-v3/README.md

 ### Worker

 A worker is a function that runs one or more tasks and subtasks, often concurrently in threads.
+Can be thought of as a batch runner - running a batch of N tasks at each step of the pipeline.

 ### Task

-A task a piece of code that runs.
+A task a piece of code that runs in a worker.
 This function should implement thread / process safe protocols.

 ### Subtask